 - having been diagnosed with both ADHD and Autism

-- having been told during a formal assessment of ADHD or Autism that traits from the other condition are also present, just not to an extent that would qualify for its own medical treshold
+- having been told during a formal assessment of ADHD or Autism that traits from the other condition are also present, just not to an extent that would qualify for its own medical threshold

 - having been formally diagnosed with either ADHD or Autism, but recognising extra neurodivergent traits that formally belong to the other group